m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/actions/combining-actions.md

 # Combining Actions

 Often times you need more than a single Action to occur.
-For example, you may want to move an entity in one direction, wait for a specific duration, then move in another direction.
+For example, you may want to move a node in one direction, wait for a specific duration, then move in another direction.
 There are two ways to combine Actions:

 1. You can run multiple actions in order: a sequence.
 2. You can run multiple actions at the same time: a group.